Acne is a skin condition that causes pimples or "zits." Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 What NOT to do:

-Try not to squeeze, scratch, pick, or rub the pimples.
-Although it might be tempting to do this, it can lead to skin infections and scarring.
+Try not to aggressively squeeze, scratch, pick, or rub the pimples.
+This can lead to skin infections, slower healing, and scarring.

 Avoid touching your face with your hands or fingers.

-They may contain benzoyl peroxide, sulfur, resorcinol, or salicylic acid.
+These products may contain benzoyl peroxide, sulfur, resorcinol, adapalene, or salicylic acid.

 They work by killing bacteria, drying up skin oils, or causing the top layer of your skin to peel.

-They may cause redness or peeling of the skin.
+They may cause redness, drying, or excessive peeling of the skin.

 MEDICINES FROM YOUR HEALTH CARE PROVIDER

-If pimples are still a problem, a health care provider can prescribe stronger medications and discuss other options with you.
+If pimples are still a problem, a provider can prescribe stronger medicines and discuss other options with you.

 Antibiotics may help some people with acne: